dmvaldman/dmvaldman.github.io/_posts/2022-03-17-leaving-standard.md

 ## <a name="coming">Coming to the Decision</a>

 When I told people I was leaving, invariably they'd ask "why?".
 "Why?" was a question I clearly had to come to terms with myself, so how did I?
 The truth is I found it more useful to reflect on the inverse question: "Why stay?".
 Not because I didn't have an answer, but because I had very different answers throughout the years.
 It surprised me that instead of a steadfast reason (perhaps an unwavering resolve grounded in the company's mission) my motivations shifted as the company evolved.
-Each year I seemed to have a new motivation:

 |Year | Motivation|
 | ----- | ----- |